CosmicSpagetti/Koroibos/README.md

 * Install the requirements using npm:
 > npm install

-  This will install the required pacakges for the project.
+  This will install the required packages for the project.

-* Create and migrate the local database using sequelize: npx sequelize db:create npx sequelize db:migrate npx jake seedDataBase
+#### Create and migrate the local database using sequelize:
+* npx sequelize db:create
+* npx sequelize db:migrate
+* npx jake seedDataBase

 * As an Express app, you are able to start the server using the following command: npm start